rogerpanel/reviews-and-empirical-prediction-of-mental-health/README.md

-# Machine learning for mental-health prediction: a systematic appraisal and an empirical demonstration
+# Machine learning Models for mental-health prediction: a systematic appraisal and an empirical demonstration

 **Status: experiments complete on the real Tier-1 cohorts and manuscripts drafted.** E1-E5 run on DEPRESJON, PSYKOSE, HYPERAKTIV and OBF-Psychiatric (10 seeds, 1,000 subject-level bootstrap